x

 Power

-Manufacturers will make advertise that higher the power the better.
+Manufacturers will make advertising that the higher the power the better.
 But professionals know that isn’t true at all.
 And as a beginner myself, I can also say that it’s about the right balance.
 If the pen has more power, of course, it’ll get hot faster and it’ll be easier to etch faster.
-But if you don’t know what you are doing or not used to doing the design fast, you may end up burning the material being used to the point it has black spots.
+But if you don’t know what you are doing or are not used to doing the design fast, you may end up burning the material being used to the point it has black spots.

-Hence, it’s a no-brainer that lower power pens are great for doing more detailed work than the more powerful ones.
-Keeping an arsenal of differently abled pens is also a great idea, especially if the pens you buy don’t have temperature control.
+Hence, it’s a no-brainer that lower-power pens are great for doing more detailed work than the more powerful ones.
+Keeping an arsenal of differently-abled pens is also a great idea, especially if the pens you buy don’t have temperature control.

 Comfort

-One of the deciding features during my purchase of the pens, was comfort.
+One of the deciding features during my purchase of the pens was comfort.
 Sometimes, I work on longer projects for hours.
 Even when I don’t have elaborate ideas and designs, I often like to practice for a long time on scrap pieces.

 Kinds of Tips for Pyrography Pens

-To execute the art work without any error, the artist must know the types of tips available and which ones to use for the particular design.
+To execute the artwork without any error, the artist must know the types of tips available and which ones to use for the particular design.

 1. Fixed tips